operasoftware/devopera/blog/_posts/2014-04-03-happy-first-birthday-to-blink.md

 title: Happy first birthday to Blink
 authors:
 - bruce-lawson
 intro: 'Twelve months ago today, I stayed up past my bedtime to blog about the new rendering engine, Blink, being forked from WebKit.
-As it's Blink's first birthday, let's take a brief look at where we've got to.'
+As it’s Blink’s first birthday, let’s take a brief look at where we’ve got to.'
 tags:
 - blink
 license: cc-by-3.0